 |Light||Full sun, Partial sun|

 |Mature Size||Moderate growing to 9 ft. tall, equal width.|

-|Design Ideas||This American native thrives in the worst alkaline sandy soils.
-Fragrant foliage can be sheared to release more scent.
+|Design Ideas||Fragrant foliage can be sheared to release more scent.
 Popular in formal and wild gardens.
 A big bushy shrub, it can be used as a single specimen or ganged into a low-maintenance hedge.
-Perfect for transition areas between cultivated garden and native ecosystems.
-Best friend to gardeners of the East Coast.|
+Perfect for transition areas between cultivated garden and native ecosystems.|

 |Care||Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 May be watered deeply, less frequently, when established.
 Feed with a general purpose fertilizer before new growth begins in spring.
 For a tidy, neat appearance, shear annually to shape.|